ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 ### Beckhoff config area

 The config area contains a directory used for storing `.tpy` files for use with `tcIoc`.
 On an instrument it should look like this: `\instrument\settings\config\<instname>\configurations\twincat\`.
-The TWINCAT IOC will search in this directory using the given `TPY_FILE` macro.
+The TC IOC will search in this directory using the given `TPY_FILE` macro.
 The generated DB file also gets created in this directory by `tcIoc`.

 ## Updating